 We want to use barcode scanners – do we need a WMS?

 Not necessarily.
 Barcode scanning and RFID are common components of a WMS, but if that’s the only feature you need, there are other options.
-For example, Produmex Scan is a simple warehouse scanning solution that integrates with SAP Business One ERP.
+For example, Produmex WMS is a simple warehouse scanning solution that integrates with SAP Business One ERP.
 It’s an easy way to implement warehouse scanning without adding the complexity of a separate WMS.
 This is a great way to improve inventory accuracy and keep your processes simple.

 Which system will have the biggest benefit for our warehouse team to use?